 If you are lucky enough to have a porch, flaunt it.
 Hang some greenery and flowering baskets.
 Set up a cozy eating nook and a sitting area.
 If you have a front entrance less spacious, put a pot or two blooms by the door and a chair if you have the room.
 Don’t forget to polish up the door hardware and light fixtures and get a new welcome mat.

 3. Make your Front Lawn the Envy of the Neighbors

-An untended front yard is going to leave buyers with a negative impression of your home.
+An untended front yard will leave buyers with a negative impression of your home.
 If you have any weeds, treat them.
 If you have bare patches, fill them in.
 Mow the lawn and edge it for a finished look.
 If the walkway needs TLC, take care of repairs.
 Don’t forget to water the lawn as necessary if your home is up for sale.

 4. Add Pops of Color

 Trim shrubbery around your home but not too aggressively.
 Add some annuals here in there for vibrant color.
-While you are tending to the flower beds, lay down some fresh mulch.
-Another welcome addition may be some solar lighting in front of the house and perhaps along the walkway.
+While tending to the flower beds, lay down some fresh mulch.
+Another welcome addition may be solar lighting in front of the house and perhaps along the walkway.

 5. The Garage Needs Mojo Too